DataSF/datasf.github.io/_posts/blog/2015-01-23-data-license-liberation-day.md

   thumb: DataUnlocked-01.png
 description: It’s official – we have legal sign off on a single licensing strategy for DataSF!
 Going forward, all data will be released under the friendly, no obligation Public Domain Dedication License (PDDL).
 Read the super cute friendly description.
 ---
-## PDDL as the Official License of DataSF

 <img class="pull-left" style="margin-right: 10px;" src="{{site.baseurl}}/img/blog/DataUnlocked-01.png" alt="Icon representing unlocked data" width="230px">

 It’s official – we have legal sign off on a single licensing strategy for [DataSF](https://data.sfgov.org/)!
 Going forward, all data will be released under the friendly, no obligation Public Domain Dedication License (PDDL).
 [Read the super cute friendly description](http://opendatacommons.org/licenses/pddl/summary/).